Observation of Unprecedented Fractional Magnetization Plateaus in a New Shastry-Sutherland Ising Compound: Theoretical Results

 Next, we calculated the temperature dependence of the magnetization for the purely 2D model using the Corner Transfer Matrix Renormalization Group (CTMRG), a numerical method briefly described in section \ref{CTMRG}.
 To compare with the experimental data, we have subtracted the Van Vleck contribution to the magnetization ($M_{\text{VV}}^{(2)}$ in eq. \ref{eq:m_background}).
 The overall shape of the curve at low but non-zero temperature is compatible with the experimental data, further supporting the hypothesis that the system is well described by an Ising model, and that the broadening of the jumps between plateaus is thermal.
 Note also that, after the background is subtracted, the saturation magnetization of \ErSSL{} is compatible with the size of the magnetic moment of the CEF ground state doublets $\ket{\pm}$ given in Eq.\ref{eq:CEF_moment}.
 There is however a mismatch between the theoretical temperature, 0.15 K, needed to reproduce the experimental curve obtained at 0.3 K. This mismatch is again attributed to further couplings.

 Finally, we comment on the most prominent feature of the specific heat data, a very high and narrow peak at the boundary between the 1/4 and 1/2 plateau.
-This peak has all the characteristics of a phase transition, and, by analogy to the peak observed in \SCBO\ at the transition between the dimer phase and the plaquette phase\cite{julio2021}, the most natural interpretation is that it is a critical point terminating a first-order transition line starting at the transition between the 1/4 and 1/2 plateaus at zero temperature.
+The interpretation of this peak, which has all the characteristics of a phase transition, is based on the following key observations : (i) There is no phase transition in the 1/2 plateau; (ii) There is a jump in magnetization at low temperature between 1/4 and 1/2, hence a first-order transition. (iii) The thermal phase transition in the 1/4 plateau takes place at 0.54 K, and it gives rise to a small peak that does not seem to connect to the very pronounced peak at 0.56 K and 0.34 T. Now, a first order transition can either terminate at a critical point, or be connected to a continuous phase transition through a tricritical point.
+In the field-temperature phase diagram (Fig. \ref{hc} (e)), the specific heat data are more consistent with a horizontal line at 0.54 K for the thermal transition of the 1/4 plateau phase cut by a first-order transition line terminating at a critical point that gives rise to a much stronger peak.
+So the most natural interpretation is that this prominent peak in the specific heat is a critical point terminating a first-order transition line starting at the transition between the 1/4 and 1/2 plateaus at zero temperature.
+A similar interpretation has been proposed for the peak observed in \SCBO\ at the transition between the dimer phase and the plaquette phase\cite{julio2021}.